bencottier/cgan-denoiser/README.md

 # Image artefact removal using deep convolutional neural networks

 Tensorflow/Keras implementation of deep convolutional neural network (CNN) models that can be used for artefact removal.
-In particular, this implementation was used to remove artificially-induced turbulent artefacts (see [3]) from brain MRI.
+In particular, this implementation has been used to remove artificially-induced turbulent artefacts (see [3]) from brain MRI.

 The conditional GAN (cGAN) model consists of a generator network and a discriminator network.
 The generator takes noisy/artefact images as input, with the objective of getting as close to the true image as possible.
 The discriminator model takes true images or generated images as input, with the objective of distinguishing the two as accurately as possible.
 And so the networks engage in a fierce contest for loss supremacy...